s10wen/kapow-skeleton/README.md

 - `grunt` builds the project
 - `grunt build` builds and then watches for changes
-- `grunt docs` generates Sass, Javascript and PHP documentation
+- `grunt docs` generates Sass, Javascript and PHP documentation *
-- `grunt lint` lint your Sass, Javascript and PHP for errors
+- `grunt lint` lint your Sass, Javascript and PHP for errors *

-**NB:** The last two commands assume you have the required dependencies installed as detailed earlier.
+* These commands assume you have the required dependencies installed as detailed earlier.

 ## Changelog